eucalyptus/euca-demo/installs/install-00-initialize/docs/install-00-initialize-host-root.md

 Demos have been created within the ~/src/eucalyptus/euca-demo/demos directory.
-Where possible, scripts and manual procedures have been created to run the demo via the Eucalyptus CLI or AWS CLI tools, or via the Eucalyptus Console.
+Where possible, scripts and manual procedures have been created to run the demo via the Eucalyptus CLI or AWSCLI tools, or via the Eucalyptus Console.

 Demos as of this update can be found here: